Skip to main content

 • Appears in at least 2024-present Board of Commissioners minutes as "Legal Counsel" presenting agenda items (including the January 22, 2025 Term Limit Clarification).

 Presence on this page is not an accusation of wrongdoing.
 The Mike Becker Construction and Pinnacle Architecture entries describe contracts with public dollar figures and documented procurement processes.
-The Baum Smith LLC entry describes a documented relationship whose compensation is not published in the public budget -- a factual gap in the record, not a finding.
+The Baum Smith LLC entry describes a documented relationship whose aggregate payments appear in 79 published monthly reports.
+The engagement terms and task-level billing were not present in the reviewed public budget materials -- a records gap, not a finding of wrongdoing.

 What would reveal vendor concentration